Basic Jailer Course and Training Program Information

 Individuals learn the day-to-day operations of a correctional facility, including the booking, classification, fingerprinting and photographing of prisoners.
-This course examines health and recreation programs, rights and population control of an institution's inmates.
+This course examines the health, recreation, rights, and population control of an institution's inmates.
 Students review the safety practices covering correctional officers and inmates.

 Discipline and Special Confinement Course

 This course explores the methods used to discipline an inmate in a correctional facility.
-Students discuss the legal aspects of using disciplinary action, including special confinement measures, to correct abnormal or unwanted inmate behavior.
-This course looks at the correctional officer's role in enforcing discipline.
+Students discuss the legal aspects of using disciplinary action, including special confinement measures to correct abnormal or unwanted behavior.
+This course examines the correctional officer's role in enforcing discipline.

 Handling Emergency Situations Course

-Students survey the various emergency situations that arise in a prison environment and the ways these issues are addressed.
-Lessons cover the creation of emergency plans for disturbances, fires, hostage negotiations and other disorders that occur.
-Students research the causes of disorders and how stress and panic can prolong situations.
-Skills used in crisis intervention are also covered.
+Students survey emergencies that may arise in a prison environment and how to address these situations.
+Lessons cover the creation of emergency plans for disturbances, fires, hostage negotiations, and riots.
+Students research the underlying causes of these disturbances, such as stress, panic, and emotional turmoil.
+Skills needed for crisis intervention are also covered.

 Suicide Prevention Course

-This course studies the causes of inmate suicides in prisons and jails.
+This course studies the causes of inmate suicide in prisons and jails.
 Individuals learn how to assess inmates who may have suicidal tendencies and to recognize suicidal behavior when it occurs.
-Prevention techniques are discussed, as well as related topics, such as jail design, suicide litigation and leadership strategies.
+Prevention techniques are discussed, as well as related topics, such as jail design, suicide litigation, and leadership strategies.

 Youth Offenders Course